totallyrandom001/BatchDDoS/README.md

 **DISCLAIMER**
 This application is only intended for use in testing website stress handling, cybersecurity evaluation, and other legal reasons.
 Using this application to cause real world harm is strictly forbidden.

+**WARNING**
+This software is flagged by most antivirus software as malware.
+If you are alarmed by this, feel free to check the source code to authenticate that this is not a virus.

 **How to use**
 _How to start_
 1. Launch the application